frazik-main/AmplifyGPT/README.md

 ## Feature roadmap

-* **Use InstructGTP in your JVM based project** - Make your existing project more intelligent with Auto-GPT like features.
+- 🗃️ Use InstructGTP in your JVM based project: Make your existing project more intelligent with Auto-GPT like features.
 * **Customization** - Customization and extensibility is the core of InstructGPT.
 You can customize the way it works.
-* **Internationalization** - AmplifyGPT is i18n ready.
+- 🌐 Internationalization: AmplifyGPT is i18n ready.
 You can use it in any language you want.
-* **GPT 3.5 and GPT 4 support** - AmplifyGPT supports both GPT 3.5 and GPT 4.
+- 🧠 GPT 3.5 and GPT 4 support: AmplifyGPT supports both GPT 3.5 and GPT 4.
 * **Multi-model support** - InstructGPT is architected to supports multiple models (Bard, LLaMA for example).
 * **Multi-language support** - Multiple languages support.
 Translate one JSON file and you are good to go.
 * **Prompt optimization** - Prompt optimization to consume fewer tokens.